jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And what is this tool?

+- i wrote this book to tell you what this new tool will do, and how it will be designed.
+It's a tool of perpetual stories, with heroes who overcome problems and return to equality without a fight.
+- The political question of every time period was the same, are we going to change society to make the best use of new tools.
+And for use today, we're faced with the same question.
+- the differetn stories, of classic, art/spectcle never understand each other.
+There's no common sense, sense as in the actual sense pain or smell, because their cyborgology is different.
+Not until the selfish rulers cause so many problems on the frontline, did enough people ignore the spectacle to demand change in the name of a new ruling philosophy designed to distribute the powers of new tools and thereby upgrade human's cyrborgology to solve back log of problems.
+Sometimes this huge outburts as in France, or small as in England.
+- The point is, it's not possible to cross these stories.
+Power corrupts.
+Not everyone, but once it finds a host in human greed and short sightedness, getting it out is very hard, because the Death Star really exists.
+Its mountains of theology, or families bloodlines or inheritances and jurisprudence.
+- The key then is give everyone a common sense to feel the pains of society, so the extras are not distracted by spectacle as the leaders ramp up the spectacle to mask their selfishness.

 So come Stargazer, with your mind wipe clean up old philosophies and human written rule books, we can now find true answers to the human condition as we tear the mask of Nature, and stare into the face of God.
 While the Sith survive from their Death Star, we will kill them by a tool the Jedi can control, the Life Star.

+- we've used stories to understand these ideas, and here's another, the please join us next week for the sequel, Life Star.

 # EPILOGUE